april5622/april/README.md

 # Hello 😊
 I'm April and I'm a full stack developer.
 I love building fun and helpful applications, as well as continuing to elevate my skills in tech!

-You can always find me on [aprilma.com](https://aprilma.com/).
+You can always find me here 💻:

-Or we can connect on [LinkedIn](https://www.linkedin.com/in/aprilma-sf/)!
+* Sharing more about my projects on [aprilma.com](https://aprilma.com/)🖼.
+* Connecting with everyone on [LinkedIn](https://www.linkedin.com/in/aprilma-sf/)💼!